apola-islam/Uber-Clone-Simulator/README.md

 ### `Driver.java`
 Defines the `Driver` class, which represents a driver.
 It includes attributes for driver ID, name, car model, car license, and address.

+### `CityMap.java`
+Represents a 9x9 grid city layout, with:
+Streets (east-west) numbered from 1st to 9th.
+Avenues (north-south) numbered from 1st to 9th.
+It provides methods to handle addresses, calculate distances, and determine zones within the city.

+### `TMUberUI.java`

+The class allows for users to enter in commands, which it processes according to the defined actions and functions.

+### `TMUberSystemManager.java`
+The main logic controller for the simulator.
+It manages the registration of users and drivers, handles ride and delivery service requests, and tracks their completion.
+The class includes methods for adding new users and drivers, requesting and canceling services, managing driver assignments, and calculating revenue from completed rides and deliveries.
+It also provides functionality for sorting and listing users, as well as updating driver locations.
+Custom exceptions are used throughout to handle errors.

 ## Installation
 Compile on a command line using 'javac TMUberUI.java' and then 'java TMUberUI'
 ### Prerequisites